 The characteristics of audio signals and noise are often specified in decibels (dB).
-The bel is defined to be the base ten logarithm of a power ratio.
+The bel is defined to be the base ten logarithm of a ratio of two quantities expressed in the units of power (e.g., watts or watts/m2).
 The logarithm compresses the numerical range of its argument, and this is often a convenient feature when one must deal with numbers differing over several orders of magnitude.
+The deci bel is 1/10th of a bel, so there are 10 times as many decibels as there are on 1 bel.

-dB measurements may be made using a frequency weighting filter, sometimes called a weighting network, to make the measurement depend on the frequency distribution of the signal's spectrum.
+dB measurements may be made using a measurement instrument equipped with a frequency weighting filter, or weighting network, to make the measurement depend on the frequency distribution of the signal's spectrum.
 The input signal is passed through the weighting filter prior to the signal level determination.

 Several weighting filters have been standardized.
 Two standard weighting filters, arbitrarily designated A and C, are the most common.
 The A-weighting filter corresponds roughly to the average sensitivity of the human ear at low to moderate sound levels, while the C-weighting filter approximates the ear's sensitivity at high sound levels.
-Note that the A-weighting filter tends to emphasize spectral components in the 2 to 5 kHz range while reducing the contribution from lower and higher frequencies.
+The A-weighting filter tends to emphasize spectral components in the 2 to 5 kHz range while reducing the contribution from lower and higher frequencies.
 The C-weighting filter has a flatter response over much of the audio frequency band.